puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 - Understand the difference between a defined resource type and class.
 - Learn how to handle the uniqueness constraints of resources contained within a defined resource type.
-- Use a defined resource type to manage users' accounts and ssh keys.
+- Use a defined resource type to manage user accounts and ssh keys.

-## Getting Started
+## Getting started

 In this quest, you'll create a module to help manage user accounts and their SSH keys.
 For each user, you'll manage the user account itself, the user's ssh key, and the user's home directory.
 If you only wanted to manage this set of resources for a single user, you could create a class.
-However, you're likely to need to manage multiple these resources for multiple users who need access to a system.
+However, you're more likely to manage multiple resources for multiple users who need access to a system.
 In this case, a class will not be sufficient.
 Classes in Puppet are **singleton**, which means they can only be declared once within a node's catalog.

 Instead, you will use a **defined resource type**.
 A defined resource type is a block of Puppet code similar in syntax to a class.
 It can take parameters and contain a collection of resources along with other Puppet code such as variables and conditionals to control how those resources will be defined in a node's catalog.
 Unlike a class, a defined resource type is not singleton—it can